Animals Come First

 Gorillas and Primates

-Our primates receive somewhere in the region of 50 different varieties of fruits and vegetables, many organically grown.
+Our primates receive somewhere in the region of 100 different types of food, including a huge variety of fruits and vegetables, many organically grown.
 We also work with the seasons, so while there are basics and staples available throughout the year, we can also offer a variety of treats including strawberries, raspberries, blackberries, and damsons.

 A large variety of woodland browse is offered throughout the year from our own managed woodlands and we have an increasing number of in-house plantations on site, growing various species of bamboo and willow.
 We also grow our own herbs, which the gorillas especially love.

 Additionally the primates receive concentrated vitamin pellets, cheese, eggs, honey, peanut butter, yoghurt, mealworms, crickets and an ever increasing array of (appropriate) food items in order to maintain interest and stimulation.
 Winter treats for the gorillas include warming baked potatoes – not only a tasty treat, but also a perfect hand warmer!
 Some of the small primates eat rose petals and leaves that have been picked during the summer months and frozen for use throughout the winter.

 Our gorilla groups are particularly fond of hummus, dhall, mushy peas and marmite (mixed together!)
 Our team put the mix into honey pots around the enclosures and our gorillas use sticks to scoop out the savoury dip.

 Scatter feeds are offered up to 6 times daily, which stimulates natural foraging behavior and helps promote and encourage general activity and interest in the animal’s environment.